He was simply Dr. Dan.

 No last name was necessary for the man who joined Phantom Regiment as a 14-year-old in 1957 and never left.
 He would become an instructor, board member, program coordinator, director, advisor, medical director, and donor.
 Most of all, however, he was our friend and biggest supporter.

-After his time as program coordinator, Dr. Dan continued to serve as an advisor to the design team and focused most of his efforts on the health of the members.
-In addition, he served on the board of directors.
+After his time as program coordinator, Dr. Dan continued to serve as an advisor to the design team and focused most of his efforts on the members’ health.
+In addition, he served on the Board of Directors.

 As someone involved for almost every one of Phantom Regiment’s seasons, he was often asked which was his favorite show.
 In a 2016 interview, he said, “My favorite was New World Symphony in 1989 since it brought out the best in every section.
 Oh, there were so many I loved!
 And I loved each of them since they were the product of so much hard work, dedication, and love by the members and staff.”